 Defined Contribution Retirement Program - The contribution policy is set by N.J.S.A.
 43:15C-3 and requires contributions by active members and contributing employers.
 In accordance with Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007, Plan members are required to contribute 5.5% of their annual covered salary.
-In addition to the employee contributions, the County contributes 3% of the employees' base salary, for each pay period, to Prudential Financial not later than the fifth business day after the date on which the employee is paid for that pay period.
+In addition to the employee contributions, the Employer contributes 3% of the employees' base salary, for each pay period.

-For the year ended December 31, 2020, employee contributions totaled \$46,960.12, and the County's contributions were \$25,614.61.
+For the year ended December 31, 2023, employee contributions totaled \$80,966.73, and the Employer's contributions were \$51,524.28.
 There were no forfeitures during the year.